popovicialinc/gama/README.md

 * Unzip platform-tools-latest-windows.zip into a safe, permanent folder.

-* Add ADB to Your PATH
+#### Adding ADB to your Path

 * In your platform-tools folder, shift+right-click adb.exe → Copy as path.

-* Open Edit the system environment variables.
+* Search for "Edit the system environment variables" using Windows Search.

 * Click Environment Variables....

 * Under System variables, find and edit Path.

-* Add a new entry—paste the adb.exe path.
+* Add a new entry — paste the adb.exe path.

 * Press OK until all dialogs close.

-* Verify
+#### Verifying

 * Open Command Prompt, type adb.
-If you see ADB help text, congrats  —you’re set!
+If you see ADB help text, congrats  — you’re set!

-* Run GAMA
+### Run GAMA

 * Follow the on‑screen instructions.

-### Pro Tip: Once ADB is in your PATH, you can invoke it from anywhere — you're not chained to the platforms-tools folder anymore.
+**Pro Tip: Once ADB is in your PATH, you can invoke it from anywhere — you're not chained to the platforms-tools folder anymore.**

 # ✨FAQ